Water and the Environment

 The benefits of a clean, healthy aquatic environment are many:

-- Relatively clean water reduces the need for water companies to carry out costly and carbon intensive treatment processes to make water supplies fit to drink
+- Clean water reduces the need for costly and carbon intensive treatment processes to make water supplies fit to drink

 - Improved habitats support greater biodiversity